Minangkabau people: Customs and religion

 Prior to conversion to Islam, Buddhism, especially Tantric Buddhism was popular in the region.
-Buddhism in central Sumatra is attested by the Padang Roco Inscription, which states that an Avalokiteśvara was brought from Java to Dharmasraya, and this act brought great happiness to the people.
+Buddhism in central Sumatra is attested by the Padang Roco Inscription, dated 1286 CE, which states that an Avalokiteśvara was brought from Java to Dharmasraya, and this act brought great happiness to the people.
 Influential Buddhist kingdoms thrived in the area, including the Pagaruyung Kingdom and Melayu Kingdom.

 Animism had also been an important component of Minangkabau culture.
 Even after the penetration of Islam into Minangkabau society in the 16th century, animistic beliefs were not extinguished.
 In this belief system, people were said to have two souls, a real soul and a soul which can disappear called the semangat.
 Semangat represents the vitality of life and it is said to be possessed by all living creatures including animals and plants.
 An illness may be explained as the capture of the semangat by an evil spirit, and a shaman (pawang) may be consulted to conjure invisible forces and bring comfort to the family.
 Sacrificial offerings can be made to placate the spirits, and certain objects such as amulets are used as protection.

 Until the rise of the Padri movement late in the 18th century, Islamic practices such as prayers, fasting and attendance at mosques had been weakly observed in the Minangkabau highlands.
-The Padri were inspired by the Wahhabi movement in Mecca, and sought to eliminate societal problems such as tobacco and opium smoking, gambling and general anarchy by ensuring the tenets of the quran were strictly observed.
+The Padri were inspired by the Islamic Reformist Movements in The Middle East, and sought to eliminate societal problems such as tobacco and opium smoking, gambling and general anarchy by ensuring the tenets of the quran were strictly observed.
 All Minangkabau customs allegedly in conflict with the quran were abolished.
 Although the Padri were eventually defeated by the Dutch, during this period the relationship between adat and religion was reformulated.
 Previously adat (customs) were said to be based upon appropriateness and propriety, but this was changed so that adat was more strongly based upon Islamic precepts.